 My grandmother Edna Una Jagger (pictured) was born in Galesburg on March 1, 1887.
 In 1888, Jessie and Amelia Jagger Hallas moved from Batley, West Yorkshire, to live in Galesburg.
 Amelia was James Jagger’s first cousin.
 In 1888-1890, a registered voter in Chicago was Squire Jagger, born in Delaware; this was almost certainly the son of Will Jagger (brother of our James Jagger).
 Squire Jagger has not been located in any subsequent document.

-By then there was quite a spread in ages of the James & Frances Jagger kids.
+By then there was quite a spread in ages of the James and Frances Jagger kids.
 Edna’s sister Mary Alice “May” Jagger married in 1890 Silas William McCreary, so that May married into a generation older than the other kids.
 Silas McCreary was a brother of Emma Jane McCreary, wife of Joseph Pierce Muffley.
 It was Joe’s and Emma’s son Albert Muffley who eventually married Edna Jagger.
 Confused?
 Silas and May were called Cuz-Unc and Cuz-Aunt.

 The lives of Albert and Edna Muffley (pictured on the left) will be discussed in the Muffley Blog.
 Edna’s siblings and cousins were numerous, and they had a club “Ums-O-Wees”.
 Albert had a tee shirt labeled, “Ums-O-Wees Motorcycle Club”.

 In 1891, Edna Jagger’s sister Martha Elizabeth “Mattie” Jagger sailed to England and stayed with kin for a year.
 Then she sailed back from Liverpool to New York, arriving on May 21, 1892.
 She also visited kin in Pennsylvania: James Jagger’s brother Will had lost a wife, remarried, and had kids by both wives.
 Will’s daughter Lizzie Jagger Snyder and family moved to Joliet Illinois, where they lived awhile, from about 1902.
 When they came from Pennsylvania, they were met at Union Station in Chicago by Edna’s sisters Allie and Bess.
 Later, Bess visited the Pennsylvania Jaggers.
-Charles & Lizzie Jagger Snyder have descendants currently living in New York State.
+Charles and; Lizzie Jagger Snyder have descendants currently living in New York State.

 In 1898, the American battleship Maine was sunk at Cuba, triggering the Spanish-American War.
 In Galesburg, newspaper boy Lee Jagger (brother of Edna) spread the news.
 My grandfather Albert Lindstrom was a soldier in that war, but that is another story.
 My great-grandfather Joe Muffley (future father-in-law of Edna Jagger Muffley) tried to enlist, but was not considered stout enough.
 He was, however, stout enough to live to be over 100.